 Negros Island

 This celebration commemorates the townsfolk’s revolution against their Spaniards in the year 1898.
-History has it that the Negrenses (townsfolk) were happy living with the colonizers until the movement for freedom in Luzon resonated to the sugar barons and planters of the province who later revolted against their lords.
+History has it that the Negrenses (townsfolk) were happy living with the colonizers until the movement for freedom in Luzon resonated with the sugar barons and planters of the province who later revolted against their lords.
 This event is actually made famous for the bluff which involved disguising sawali mats and nipa stalks as rifles and canons which drove the Spanish authorities away.
 This historical festival is celebrated all over Negros Island.

 Pintaflores Festival